Congratulations to Cohort 1 on a fantastic year!

 Between October 2016 and August 2017 they took part in four intensive residential courses, led by Artistic Director Sam Sweeney, and gave public performances at The Met in Bury, Cecil Sharp House in London, Guildhall Theatre in Derby, Whitby Folk Week and Shrewsbury Folk Festival.

-The first residential course for the National Youth Folk Ensemble took place at Halsway Manor in October 2016 and it was a great success!
+The first meeting took place at Halsway Manor and it was a great success!

 The young musicians travelled to Somerset from all over England and spent 5 days learning from and making music with tutors Sam Sweeney, Rob Harbron, Miranda Rutter, Saul Rose, Becky Price and Ben Nicholls.